TSmolders/mtc-frontend-prod/README.md

-# mtc-frontend-prod
+# This is a prod javascript repository for frontend developers.
-javascript Code for MTC tutorial
+The infra was last modified by: Tuur Smolders